ofekshulberg/Sky-Cube-Game/README.md

 # Sky-Cube-Game
-using Unity and C# i build a 3D game with a cube dodging objects in the sky
+using Unity and C# i built a 3D game with a cube dodging objects in the sky